Account

 Favorable for financing

-Depending on your goals, certain entity types may be more suitable.
+Depending on your goals for financing and stock distribution, certain entity types may be more suitable.

 Gains credibility when applying for loans and grants